 Building Flows Across Pages

 If you're working on a Flow that goes across different pages of your app (or if the URL will change as users navigate through the Flow), there are a few key topics to know: how you change pages while building a flow, and the two types of page changes you can utilize.
-We'll cover those topics in this article.
+We'll cover these topics in this article:

 Changing Pages - the Navigate and Build Modes